 Using a free hosting solution like Tumblr or WordPress.com, which is the self-hosted version and highly recommended) may seem like a great way to save a few bucks when you’re first starting out, and these are great solutions…..but not for a business.

-A free hosting solution will usually offer you a free sub-domain on their site, such as: “Myfoodtruck.wordpress.com” with the option of adding your own domain “mywebsite.com” for an additional fee.
-First of all, you should never create a business site as a sub-domain off of one of these sites, it screams the fact that you’re cheap, not-committed to your mobile food business and may not be around for long.
-The other problem is that you have no control over your server, meaning if it slows to a crawl or your site goes down completely, it can be difficult to find customer service to fix it.
+A free hosting solution will usually offer you a free sub-domain on their site.
+Something like, “Myfoodtruck.wordpress.com” with the option of adding your own domain “mywebsite.com” for an additional fee.
+First of all, you should never create a business site as a sub-domain off of one of these sites.
+This screams the fact that you’re cheap, not-committed to your mobile food business and may not be around for long.
+The other problem is that you have no control over your server.
+This means if it slows to a crawl or your site goes down completely, it can be difficult to find customer service to fix it.

 While the free model for food truck marketing has worked well for many, when you use a free service, you are not the customer, you are the product.

-Purchase your own hosting like InMotion Hosting or BlueHost, which offer plans that start at less than $5 bucks a month.
+What you can do.
+Purchase your own hosting like InMotion Hosting or BlueHost.
+They offer plans that start at less than $5 bucks a month.
 From there you can use a CMS such as WordPress.org to build your website which you will host on your own server.

 Not Using a Common Content Management System (CMS)

 If a developer tells you they have their own CMS solution that they want you to use, run for the hills.
 Popular open source Content Management Systems such as WordPress and Drupal, will work just fine for a food truck vendor’s needs.
-These platforms have been tested and improved upon over the years and have huge communities of developers who continue to add value to those platforms.
+These platforms have been tested and improved upon over the years.
+They also have huge communities of developers who continue to add value to those platforms.

 So why would a developer want you to use their own CMS?
 Basically it’s a “lock in” feature, meaning that once you start up with them, it is very difficult for you to leave.